franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 summary_a = "This article presents a novel “flat decorator” pattern that addresses limitations in traditional decorators and widget designs.
-It achieves composability without nesting or type explosion." summary = "This article explores composition patterns in Rust and demonstrates that composition using a wrapper which provides the combining functionality, allows for simple components to be arranged in flexible and dynamic ways." description = "An article about composition patterns in Rust, it demonstrates that composition using a wrapper which provides the combining functionality, allows for simple components to be arranged in flexible and dynamic ways." kw = "Rust design pattern, flat decorator, ratatui, tui, composition, blog" menu_image = "/images/menu-ratatui-garnish" menu_image_alt = "Ratatouille garnished with little purple flowers and basil leaves served in a bowl with a gear shaped edge" image = "garnish_almonds"
+It achieves composability without nesting or type explosion." summary = "This article explores composition patterns in Rust and demonstrates that composition using a wrapper which provides the combining functionality, allows for simple components to be arranged in flexible and dynamic ways." description = "An article about composition patterns in Rust, it demonstrates that composition using a wrapper which provides the combining functionality, allows for simple components to be arranged in flexible and dynamic ways." kw = "Rust design pattern, flat decorator, ratatui, TUI, composition, blog" menu_image = "/images/menu-ratatui-garnish" menu_image_alt = "Ratatouille garnished with little purple flowers and basil leaves served in a bowl with a gear shaped edge" image = "garnish_almonds"